jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 closed in early July, and invited comments from industry experts and tech organizations on step\- ping up supply chain security across the UK.
-The initiative is a part of the U.K.s nationwide "cyber resilience" efforts set out in its National Cyber Security Strategy to safeguard businesses and organizations that increasingly rely on technol\-
+The initiative is a part of the U.K.’s nationwide "cyber resilience" efforts set out in its National Cyber Security Strategy to safeguard businesses and organizations that increasingly rely on technol\-